 On the Sentence Correction, elimination must be done primarily on the basis of grammar rules.
 I do notice that a great number of GMAT aspirants pick the right answer because it “sounds right.”
-But, isn’t this extremely relative?
+But isn’t this extremely relative?
 What might sound right to one might not sound right to the other.
-And, unfortunately, the higher the level of questions on SC, the more hazy the boundaries become and more than one option begins to “sound right.”
+And, unfortunately, the higher the level of questions on SC, the hazier the boundaries become, and more than one option begins to “sound right.”
 This is exactly where grammar plays its part.
-With a good grip of grammar, you’d be able to eliminate better.
+With a good grip on grammar, you’d be able to eliminate it better.

 For Reading Comprehension, there are 3 major red flags that can help you eliminate options effectively.

 1. Look out for options that state information that is not mentioned in the passage.

 2. Cross out options that are factually incorrect.

 3. Eliminate options that contain information that is partially true and partially false.